silentdiverchris/Jiminy/README.md

 There is a LatencySeconds setting that is intended to make it hang back for a second or few so as to allow for somebody saving a file repeatedly in a short period and not have Jiminy regenerate the output every single time.

+### Persistent storage
+As mentioned above, apart from the output files themselves, no item data is stored in any database, files, cookies or session storage etc., the item data is completely regenerated on startup and refreshed in-memory when source files are changed.

 ## Reminders and Due dates
-=b:n= Document reminders and dates, screenshots etc.
+=b:n= Document reminder and due date tags, add screenshots etc.

 ## Icons & Colours
 Each tag and some properties within tags can have an icon associated with them, for example each priority level can have a different icon.
 The icons are all configurable, or you can dispense with them entirely.

-The icons must be SVG files, the reason being that they are read in by the system and added to the output in html format, so the SVG files are not needed to view the output, just when it is generated.
+The icons must be SVG files, the reason being that they are read in by the system and added to the output in html '\<svg>...svg stuff...\</svg>' form, so the SVG files are not needed to view the output, only when it is generated.

-The SVG files are stored in a local directory indicated by the MediaDirectoryPath setting and named in the settings.
+The SVG files are looked for in a local directory indicated by the MediaDirectoryPath setting and named in the settings.
+If one or more are not found or the directory is not there, Jiminy will complain and stop.

-The system sets the fill colour of the icons according to the properties of the item, so for example in the standard settings, the icon for high priority items is automatically filled with colour 'orange' but filled with 'darkgrey' for medium and low priority, see the relevant settings fragment below.
+The fill colour of the icons is set or left as-is according to the properties of the item.
+For example, in the standard settings the priority icon defaults to colour 'blue' but there are overrides for this in each specific priority so the icon for high priority items is automatically filled with colour 'orange' but filled with 'darkgrey' for medium and low priority.
+If the specific priority has no colour, the default 'blue' would be used.

+See the relevant settings fragment below.

 Colours are identified by the standard [CSS colour names](https://www.w3schools.com/cssref/css_colors.asp), so any valid CSS colour name is supported, or you can supply a hex value.